Stalker (1979 film): Writing

-Production
+Filming

 In an interview on the MK2 DVD, the production designer, Rashit Safiullin, recalled that Tarkovsky spent a year shooting all the outdoor scenes.
 However, when the crew returned to Moscow, they found that the film had been improperly developed and their footage was unusable.
 The film had been shot on new Kodak 5247 stock with which Soviet laboratories were not very familiar.
 Even before the film stock problem was discovered, relations between Tarkovsky and Stalker's first cinematographer, Georgy Rerberg, had deteriorated.
 After seeing the poorly developed material, Tarkovsky fired Rerberg.
 Safiullin contends that Tarkovsky was so despondent at having to discard all the outdoor work that he wanted to abandon further work on the film.

 After the loss of the film stock, the Soviet film boards wanted to shut the film down, but Tarkovsky came up with a solution: he asked to be allowed to make a two-part film, which meant additional deadlines and more funds.
 Tarkovsky ended up reshooting almost all of the film with a new cinematographer, Alexander Knyazhinsky.
 According to Safiullin, the finished version of Stalker is completely different from the one Tarkovsky originally shot.

 The documentary film Rerberg and Tarkovsky: The Reverse Side of "Stalker" by Igor Mayboroda offers a different interpretation of the relationship between Rerberg and Tarkovsky.
 Rerberg felt that Tarkovsky was not ready for this script.
 He told Tarkovsky to rewrite the script in order to achieve a good result.
 Tarkovsky ignored him and continued shooting.
 After several arguments, Tarkovsky sent Rerberg home.
 Ultimately, Tarkovsky shot Stalker three times, consuming over 5000 m of film.
 People who have seen both the first version shot by Rerberg (as Director of Photography) and the final theatrical release say that they are almost identical.
 Tarkovsky sent home other crew members in addition to Rerberg, excluding them from the credits, as well.

 The central part of the film, in which the characters travel within the Zone, was shot in a few days at two deserted hydro power plants on the Jägala river near Tallinn, Estonia.
 The shot before they enter the Zone is an old Flora chemical factory in the center of Tallinn, next to the old Rotermann salt storage (now Museum of Estonian Architecture), and the former Tallinn Power Plant, now Tallinn Creative Hub, where a memorial plate of the film was set up in 2008.
 Some shots within the Zone were filmed in Maardu, next to the Iru Power Plant, while the shot with the gates to the Zone was filmed in Lasnamäe, next to Punane Street behind the Idakeskus.
 Other shots were filmed near the Tallinn–Narva highway bridge on the Pirita river.
+A small set was built in Moscow not far from the CHPP-20 thermal power plant for the scene exiting the bar.

 Several people involved in the film production, and possibly Tarkovsky himself, died from causes that some crew members attributed to the film's long shooting schedule in toxic locations.
 Sound designer Vladimir Sharun recalled: